(Updated for SURGE 2022)

 - Top three research project preferences (the Potential Projects for 2022 page will be updated beginning December)

-- Write four short essays in the SURGE application.
+- Write four short independent essays in the SURGE application.
 Questions will be provided.
 (10,000 characters total)

 - Interviews (for finalists only)

 - Gain research experience as part of a Stanford University summer research group.
 Starting in early December, Potential Projects for 2022 page will be updated continuously until February 1st, 2022.

 - Guidance/instruction by Stanford Earth faculty, post-docs, and graduate students.